2014–15 Seton Hall Pirates women's basketball team

 The 2014–15 Seton Hall Pirates women's basketball team represented Seton Hall University during the 2014–15 NCAA Division I women's basketball season.
-The Pirates, led by second head coach Anthony Bozella, played its home games in Newark, New Jersey at the Walsh Gymnasium and were members of the Big East Conference.
-They finished the season 28–6, 15–3 in Big East to share the Big East regular season title with DePaul.
-They advanced to the championship game of the Big East women's tournament where they lost to DePaul.
-They received an at-large bid of the NCAA women's basketball tournament where they lost to Rutgers in the first round.
-With 28 wins in the regular season, the most wins in school history.
+The Pirates, led by second-year head coach Anthony Bozella, played their home games in Newark, New Jersey at the Walsh Gymnasium and were members of the Big East Conference.
+They finished the season 28–6, 15–3 in Big East play to share the Big East regular season title with DePaul.
+They advanced to the championship game of the Big East women's tournament, where they lost to DePaul.
+They received an at-large bid to the NCAA women's basketball tournament, where they lost to Rutgers in the first round.
+They ended with 28 wins in the regular season, the most wins in school history.